how PwC UK achieves greater agility and enhances access to skills

 Many organizations today face an enormous challenge when conducting workforce planning.
 The pandemic has disrupted the operations of all businesses, and assessing human capital needs isn’t exempt from the disruption.
 With a focus on economic recovery, businesses in the U.K. face the worst labor shortage since 1997, and a combination of higher demand and border restrictions has led to the fastest drop in talent availability on record.

-a total talent management approach
+a total talent acquisition approach

-To keep PwC UK well resourced, the company began considering a total talent management approach even before the pandemic.
+To keep PwC UK well resourced, the company began considering a total talent acquisition approach even before the pandemic.
 Part of that strategy meant shifting more requisitions to contingent roles — an approach that differs from its practices in the past.
 Historically, PwC UK leveraged mostly permanent hires in support of its clients, but expanding the use of flexible talent has benefited the company in a number of ways.

 The most impactful way, says Ellis, is access to a wider range of skills more quickly.
 In a total talent model, organizations consider all work arrangements to get work done, and that is what PwC UK is now doing: complementing its permanent workforce through contingent labor.
 This enables the firm to enhance speed of deployment while expanding skill sets.
 The impact on the business has been markedly positive.